How to Transcribe Documentaries: A Guide for Filmmakers, Researchers, and Students

 Documentaries are some of the richest sources of information in video form.
-A single documentary can contain hours of expert interviews, narration packed with facts and context, primary source audio, and testimony from people who experienced events firsthand.
-But all of that information is trapped in audio — unsearchable, unquotable without manual effort, and inaccessible to anyone who needs the text.
+A single documentary can pack in hours of expert interviews, narration full of facts and context, primary source audio, and testimony from people who lived through the events.
+But all of that information is stuck in audio.
+Unsearchable, unquotable without manual effort, and inaccessible to anyone who needs the text.

-Transcribing documentaries opens up this content for researchers analyzing primary sources, students writing papers, filmmakers preparing subtitles or translations, and educators building lesson materials around documentary content.
+Transcribing documentaries opens up that content for researchers analyzing primary sources, students writing papers, filmmakers prepping subtitles or translations, and educators building lesson materials.

 Why Documentary Transcription Matters